+1. Environmental Impact Assessment Applications

+Any application which is accompanied by an Environmental Impact Statement.

+2 Significant Departure Applications

+Any application which is defined as a significant departure from the adopted development plan as identified in the Town and Country Planning (Consultation) (England) Direction 2009 or in any successor Direction or document (see definition below) and where officers wish to approve the development.

+3 Major Departure Applications

+The application is a major departure in the opinion of the Strategic Manager Planning and Regeneration and the application is recommended for approval

+4 Council Applications

+Any applications made by or on behalf of the Council and is for development other than domestic applications within the curtilage of a dwelling house or external alterations to a building with no significant extensions proposed

+5 Applications by District Councillors

+Any applications made by or on behalf of a District Councillor or his/her partner, children, parents, grandparents or siblings.

+6 Applications by Members of Staff

+Any application made by an employee within the Development Management, Building Control and Local Planning Teams within the Planning and Regeneration service area or any employee of the Council of Principal Grade or above.
+Applications submitted by the partner, children, parents, grandparents or siblings of any of the persons referred to above will also be referred to the Planning Committee for determination.

+7 Ward Member Referrals

+Where a ward member requests, in writing, within 21 days of the receipt of the weekly list or by the closure of any publicity which has been carried out on the application (whichever is the latest), that an application be presented to the Planning Committee for decision, identifying the planning reasons for the referral and how the development affects their ward and agreed with the Planning Manager in consultation with the Chairman

+Footnote: As worded Category 7 referrals enables Members other than the Member for the Ward within which the site is located to seek the referral to Committee where the development would have an effect on their ward.

+8. The 7 day notice procedure.
-- 1. Any application which is accompanied by an Environmental Impact Statement. - Any application which is defined as a significant departure from the adopted development plan as identified in the Town and County Planning (Consultation) (England) Direction 2009 or in any successor document (see definition below) and where officers wish to approve the development. - 3.
-The application is a major departure in the opinion of the Strategic Manager Planning and Regeneration and the application is recommended for approval. - 4.
-Any applications made by or on behalf of the Council and is for development other than domestic applications within the curtilage of a dwelling house or external alterations to a building with no significant extensions proposed. - 5.
-Any applications made by or on behalf of a District Councillor or his/her partner, children, parents, grandparents or siblings.\ - 6.
-Any application made by an employee within the Development Control, Building Control and Local Planning Teams within the Planning and Regeneration service area or any employee of the Council of Principal Grade or above.
-Applications submitted by the partner, parents or children of any of the persons referred to above will also be referred to the Planning Committee for determination. - 7.
-Where the ward member requests, in writing, within 21 days of receipt of the weekly list or by the closure of any publicity which has been carried out on the application (whichever is the latest date), that an application be presented to the Planning Committee for decision, identifying the planning reasons for the referral and agreed with the Planning Manager, the Chairman and Vice-Chairman. - Footnote: As worded Category 7 referrals enables Members other than the Member for the Ward within which the site is located to seek the referral to Committee where the development would have an effect on their Ward. - 8.
-Where representations by any person, body or organisation have been received (either in support or against the proposal) within the 21 day consultation/publicity period, and these representations are contrary to the recommendations of officers, a notice shall be sent to the Chairman and Vice-Chairman of the Planning Committee and Ward Representative(s) giving 7 consecutive days to decide on material planning grounds or in the public interest whether the matter should be referred to the Planning

-Committee for a decision.
+Where representations by any person, body or organisation have been received (either in support or against the proposal) within the 21 day consultation/publicity period and these representations are contrary to the recommendations of Officers a notice shall be sent to the Chairman and Vice Chairman of the Planning Committee and Ward Representative(s) giving 7 consecutive days to decide on material planning grounds or in the public interest whether the matter should be referred to the Planning Committee for a decision.
 This procedure will not apply to applications for "prior approval" under the provisions of the Town and Country Planning (General Permitted Development) Order 2015 (as amended) since such applications benefit from a deemed approval if not determined within the statutory time limits.

-Interpretation of the 7 day Notice Procedure
+Interpretation of the 7 day notice procedure

-Where a Town or Parish indicate that they have "no objection" or "no comment" to an application this will be taken as a declaration of a neutral stance that is neither in support of nor against a proposal and accordingly will not trigger a requirement for an application to be referred to the Chairman, Vice-Chairman and Ward Member(s) under the 7 day notice procedure.
-Similarly, a representation supporting an application will not trigger the 7 day notice procedure if the officer recommendation is one of approval.
+Where a Town or Parish Council indicate that they have "no objection" or "no comment" to an application this will be taken as a declaration of a neutral stance that is neither in support of nor against a proposal and accordingly will not trigger a requirement for an application to be referred to the Chairman, Vice Chairman and ward Member(s) under the 7 day notice procedure.
+Similarly a representation supporting an application will not trigger the 7 day notice procedure if the Officer recommendation is one of approval.